Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 ## Getting Started

+Install Docker for Visual Studio Code and Docker Explorer for Visual Studio Code on your Ubuntu machine.

+1. Install Docker for Visual Studio Code and Docker Explorer for Visual Studio Code on your Ubuntu machine.
+If you run into issues, check the official Docker installation guide for Ubuntu: https://docs.docker.com/engine/install/ubuntu/

+Pull Docker images: Pull the Docker images for the containers you want to use by running the following commands:

+        docker pull ubuntu/kafka:latest
+        docker pull ubuntu/zookeeper:latest
+        docker pull ruslanmv/pyspark-elyra:latest
+        docker pull mysql:8.0.32-debian
+        docker pull phpmyadmin:latest
+        docker pull prom/prometheus:latest
+        docker pull quay.io/prometheus/node-exporter:latest
+        docker pull grafana/grafana:latest

 1. The first step in getting started with this project is to download the latest version of Apache Superset by using the following command: